-The pure abstracts are relationship dynamics in action.
-Phased much like a love relationship.
-The newness of the open space when we don't know one another yet.
+I see the process of painting as a highly dynamic space — phased like a love relationship.
+The newness and flirtation when we don't know one another yet and show our shiniest self and hope.
 The joy of beginning and testing the boundaries.
-Expressing gut level feelings and contradicting them with fears, frivolity or wit.
-And then the peace of commitment when the relationship has aged into a multilayered expression of color, marks, explorations, meditations, shapes, surprises, identity losses and gains, arguments and make-ups.
-When the decision to stay and keep what one has found together has been an evolution; unlike a declaration that has all the trappings of inauthenticity.
+The power struggles and arguments about what goes where and in which color.
+And the peace of commitment when the relationship has aged into a multilayered expression of color, marks, explorations, meditations, shapes, surprises, identity losses and gains, arguments and make-ups.
+When the decision to stay and keep what one has found together has been an evolution—something to celebrate.